aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 docker build -t reinvent-trivia-backend:release .
 ```

+# Provision

+There are two options in the infra directory for provisioning and deploying the backend services.

-# Infrastructure as code
+## Infrastructure as code

 The cdk folder contains examples of how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and provision the service with AWS CloudFormation.
+See the pipelines folder for instructions on how to continously deploy this example.

 To deploy the Typescript example, run the following.
 ```
+npm install -g aws-cdk

 npm install

 npm run build